Assessment, cheap spares, tough competition make repair market a challenging place. Here's how?

 | Street vendors and repair shops are concentrated around the central courtyard of Nehru Place, creating a dense, competitive marketplace ecosystem. |

-He looks at the mobile, which is a Samsung J2 and atleast 7 to 8 years old.
-This model is obsolete if you took it to any other market in Delhi.
-He says it can be fixed for 1000/- INR.
+He looks at the mobile, the model is Samsung J2 and it is atleast 7 to 8 years old.
+This model is obsolete, if you took it to any other market.
+But here he says it can be fixed for 1000/- INR.

 We enquire if he can give us another phone in exchange for this old one… He says he doesn't do that, but there is a ‘Cashify’ shop in the market.
 He asks us to check with them.

-The Cashify guys told us this phone is too old for any kind of exchange.
-In fact, one of the boys quips that we will not even find a replacement for the new screen… We told him we already have found a replacement- but we are looking for an exchange.
-He wanted to know what was the price for the replacement screen we found.
-We moved on as telling him the price would undermine our negotiation for an exchange.
+The Cashify guys tell us this phone is too old for any kind of exchange.
+In fact, one of the boys quips, that we will not even find a replacement for the new screen… We tell him we have found a replacement already.
+But we are looking for an exchange.
+He wants to know, what was the price for the replacement screen we found?
+We move on, as telling him the price would undermine our negotiation for an exchange.

-We enquired at another shop in the line, he said to speak to Sikh gentleman in the shop across the plaza.
+We enquire at another shop along the line, he asks us to speak to the Sikh gentleman in the shop across the plaza.
 He could exchange this for a button phone.
-Across the plaza, we found a Sikh sitting in front of a repair shop.
-It turned out he was just a customer, but the repairer offered to get a new screen for 800/-.
+Across the plaza, we found a Sikh gentleman sitting in front of a repair shop.
+It turned out he was just a customer, but the repairer of the shop offers to fix a new screen for 800/- INR!
+We fall for the price!

-The Repair took about half an hour.
-He acquired the screen from another shop, while prying open and cleaning the screen and the components.
-He said the whole folder has to be replaced.
-He used a thin needle-like rotating device to take- out the remaining glue from the old screen.
-He used a black rubberised adhesive to stick the screen and used rubber bands to hold it in place till the glue hardened properly.
+The Repair takes half an hour.
+He acquires the screen from another shop, while prying open and cleaning the screen and the components.
+He says the whole folder has to be replaced.
+He uses a thin needle-like rotating device to take-out the remaining glue from the old screen.
+Then he uses a black rubberized adhesive to stick the relacement screen.
+He uses rubber bands to hold it in place till the glue hardens properly.

 All done, we left for home with a gleaming golden screen, and the phone was looking new.